qkzk/fm/development.md

 ### Version 0.1.32

-## TODO

-### Next version
+- [x] navigate: home should go to first, end should go to last. g/G can't be used here since it can be a navigation
+- [ ] use anstyle crate to parse ANSI lines.
+Use anstyle_crossterm for conversion..
+- [ ] function for cd on quit doesn't capture the terminal and hangs
 - [ ] document every public function / method.
 Done for struct, enum & macros.
   ```sh
   % cargo rustdoc -- -D missing_docs 2>&1 | grep error | wc -l
   492
   ```
-- [ ] navigate: home should go to first, end should go to last. g/G can't be used here since it can be a navigation
 - [ ] static lines (from display, menu, content per mode) can be cut out of the window.
 Should use the space on the right
 - [ ] chmod is crap
   - [ ] "+" should enter chmod